All Episodes

 That helps.

-I was a big fan of uh of Rush as well, and LeBan just entertains the dickens out of me, and so do you.
+And Levan just entertains the dickens out of me, and so do you.

 Thank me.

-Stop my phone, you big dope.
+Got my phone, you big dope.

-I'm sorry.
+God, I'm sorry.

-No, my son 13 year old loves it when he says that.
+My son, 13-year-old, loves it when he says that.

-Oh, that that kind of just hit you, and it is a seasonal song, what have you.
+And it is a seasonal song, what have you.

-But you know, just looking forward to a better tour.
+But, you know, just looking forward to a better tour.

-But the thing that stands you know what stands out about me now that you're mentioning it, it stands out that it's supposed to be a joyous occasion.
+But the thing that stands, you know what stands out about me now that you're mentioning it?

-That that this this historical event, this we know how it ends, how the story ends, and it ends with the reconciliation of God to man through the sacrifice of one man, the son of God.
+That this this historical event, this we know how it ends, the story ends, and it ends with the reconciliation of God to man through the sacrifice of one man, the son of God.

 And it just, I don't know, it just strikes me this year more than any other year.

-And maybe that's maybe that's the lesson we're all learning here.
+And maybe that's, maybe that's the lesson we're all learning here.

 It's a lesson we're all learning.

-Now I'm gonna be kind of corny to any no listener that's listening, but then again, he or she could probably agree.
+But then again, he or she could probably agree.

 You know, it's just we all get beat down.